Classic Audio Repair, Inc ca reg.E88859

 About Classic Audio Repair

-Classic Audio Repair, Inc. has been servicing San Diego 1994 .
+Classic Audio Repair, Inc. has been servicing San Diego and outlying communities since 1994.
 We are the premier servicer of classic and vintage audio from the 1950s to the 1980s.

-We also service a variety of modern home audio products.
+We also service a variety of modern home audio products notably turntables and CD players.
 See the "What we service" section of our website for more information.

-Fred Longworth, the owner of Classic Audio Repair, started servicing audio in San Diego as early as 1973.
-Fred originally founded Audio Workshop at the corner of Cable and Voltaire in Ocean Beach.
+In 1971, Fred Longworth ran out of money and could not afford to graduate at Sonoma State in Humanities Psychology.
+He started servicing audio in San Diego in 1973.
+Fred founded Audio Workshop at the corner of Cable and Voltaire in Ocean Beach.
 Neil Edquist joined Audio Workshop in 1977, creating one of the highest skilled service centers for audio in Southern California.
 At the time Audio Workshop was an authorized servicer for Pioneer, Technics, Sony, Kenwood, Harman/Kardon, JVC, Akai, EPI, ESS, Dual, Garrard, BSR, and Thorens!

 From 1978 to 1979, Fred attended a special program at the University of California - "University Without Walls" - studying Audio Engineering.